 Alongside the COVID response grant programme, Clarion Futures has continued to support people into employment.
 Since April 2020 Clarion Futures has supported 2,033 people into work, including 144 people who have set up their own business.
 Training courses traditionally delivered face-to-face have been shifted online, and more than 3,700 people have benefited as they try to improve their skills and employability.

 One of those supported into work is Binnur, 61, who had experienced a loss of confidence after being out of work for several years due to ill health.
-She received tailored support from Clarion Futures which led to her securing a temporary role at the Department of Work and Pensions (DWP) processing benefit applications.
+She received tailored support from Clarion Futures which led to her securing a temporary role at the Department for Work and Pensions (DWP) processing benefit applications.
 She has since been promoted into a permanent role helping other people find work and credits Clarion Futures for her change in circumstances.

 “The support I’ve received from Clarion Futures has been life-changing.
 They helped me not only improve my skills and update my CV, but rebuild my confidence and thanks to them, I’ve secured a permanent job with the DWP as a work coach.
 It’s amazing to know that I’ll now be able to pass on the advice and guidance I’ve received to help other people like me find work.”